Scaling Laws for Moral Machine Judgment in Large Language Models: Discussion

 These findings extend scaling law research from tasks with objective ground truth to value-based judgments where correctness is defined by alignment with human preferences rather than factual accuracy.
 Previous scaling studies ~\cite{kaplan2020scaling,hoffmann2022training} have focused predominantly on capabilities with verifiable solutions and factual question answering, where performance can be evaluated against definitive correct answers.
 Our demonstration that moral judgment follows analogous power-law patterns despite lacking objective ground truth suggests that scaling laws may represent a more general principle of capability emergence~\cite{wei2022emergent} in large language models.
 This extension has important theoretical implications: it indicates that models can acquire implicit knowledge of human value systems through exposure to training data reflecting diverse ethical perspectives, and that this acquisition process follows predictable quantitative relationships with computational scale.
-The consistency of scaling patterns across model families confirms that computational scale represents the primary determinant of moral alignment.
-While architectural innovations such as extended reasoning provide complementary improvements, the fundamental relationship between model size and moral judgment quality follows a universal power-law that transcends specific implementation choices.
+The consistency of scaling patterns across model families suggests that computational scale represents an important factor in moral alignment.
+While architectural innovations such as extended reasoning provide complementary improvements, the relationship between model size and moral judgment quality follows a consistent power-law pattern across diverse implementation choices.

 These findings provide quantitative foundations for risk-based deployment of LLMs in contexts requiring moral judgment.
 The power-law relationship enables prediction of alignment quality from model size, allowing system designers to make informed tradeoffs between computational costs and ethical reliability.
 For safety-critical applications where ethical failures carry substantial consequences, our results indicate that larger models or those enhanced with extended reasoning capabilities offer improved reliability.
 Extended reasoning represents a complementary pathway to enhanced alignment that does not require proportional increases in parameter count, with particularly strong benefits when computational scale is limited.
 Beyond mean alignment, the observed reduction in variance at larger scales implies more predictable performance, reducing the risk of outlier judgments that could undermine trust or violate ethical standards in high-stakes contexts~\cite{rudin2019stop,reinhardt2023trust,jiao2025navigating}.